About Financial Aid

 * Resident and Non-Resident Tuition

-Tuition is set per unit.
+Tuition is set at $46 per unit.
 Tuition for non-residents of the State of California are higher.
 See Fees / Tuition information for the current semester on the Admissions and Records website.

 Additional Mandatory Fees